 Peppermint is also generally safe to use on children over the age of five, making it one of the basic essential oils to have in your kiddie bag.

-Keep away from a child’s face as it can be neurotoxic when applied on, or near the face!
+Keep away from a young child’s face as it can be neurotoxic when applied on, or near the face!

 Avoid using if you have a history of cardiac fibrillation, or an inherited enzyme deficiency called G6PD deficiency.